Unsupervised Domain Adaptation Using Approximate Label Matching

 \section{Introduction}

-Intuitively, truly intelligent agents should be able to improve on one task after having learned a similar kind of task.
-A human, for example, might be more capable of speaking Italian after having learned Spanish, or of programming a computer in Java after having learned C++.
-The goal of domain adaptation is to endow machine learning with this same sort of behavior.
+Intuitively, intelligent agents should be able to improve on one task after having learned a similar kind of task.
+A human, for example, might be more capable of understanding Italian after having learned Spanish, or of playing tennis after having learned to play badminton.
+The goal of \emph{domain adaptation} is to endow machine intelligence with this same sort of capability.

-In the usual classification or regression framework, we assume that training and testing data are generated by the same underlying distribution.
-When this assumption does not hold, testing performance can be significantly worse than training performance.
+In the usual classification or regression framework, we assume that training and test data are generated by the same underlying distribution.
+When this assumption does not hold, test performance can be significantly worse than training performance.